Stipend Income Mortgages Explained

 Speak to a specialist stipend broker

-Getting a stipend mortgage can be difficult to do on your own as mortgage applications made using this income alone is complex.
+Getting a stipend mortgage can be difficult, as mortgage applications using this income alone are complex.
 However, it’s not impossible.
 Talking with a specialist broker can be invaluable as they’ll know which lenders will consider your application given the specific circumstances of your situation.
 Plus, with their help, they could maximise your borrowing while minimising the interest rate you can access.

-Our free, no-obligation broker matching service will connect you with the best stipend broker for you.
-Call us on 0808 189 2301 or enquire with us today so we can put you in touch with a specialist.
+Our no-obligation broker matching service will connect you with the best stipend broker.
+Call us on 0330 818 7026 or enquire with us today so we can connect you with a specialist.

 Increase your chances of approval with a specialist in Stipend income mortgage applications